class-ixa/magazine/README.md

-# flipbooktest.github.io
-A test for website hosting
+Class IX A Magazine for the year 2021